shoooooman/go-complexity-analysis/README.md

 # WIP
 - [x] Implement the Halstead complexities
-- [ ] Connect with Github actions
+- [ ] Make an action for Github actions
+    - [x] makes a demo
-    - [ ] gets diffs of pull requests
+          - [x] gets diffs of pull requests
-    - [ ] searches functions having the diffs
+          - [x] calculates the difficulties of functions in the diffs
-    - [ ] calculates the difficulties of the pull requests
+          - [x] shows the difficulties by using reviewdog
-    - [ ] showes the difficulties
+    - [ ] wrap as an action